a327ex/www/content/posts/super_people_test_session.md

 {{< youtube 4HY6zKYKALc >}}

-In my [previous post](https://www.a327ex.com/posts/super_people_design_review/) I went over the game's design and outlined a few things I'd change to likely improve player counts, and they were mostly focused around removing conscientiousness-oriented mechanics from the game itself, and adding them to the metagame that happens between rounds instead.
+In my [previous post](https://www.a327ex.com/posts/super_people_design_review/) I went over the game's design and outlined a few things I'd change to likely improve player counts, and they were mostly focused around removing conscientiousness-oriented mechanics from the game itself and adding them to the metagame that happens between rounds instead.

 The devs ended up removing crafting, which is good, but they also decreased the game's TTK.
-I initially thought higher TTK was a good thing because:
+I initially thought higher TTK was a good thing:

 >As an aside, one thing that some people really don’t like about SP is that it has a higher TTK (time to kill) than most BRs, certainly higher than PUBG.
 But this, again, is a necessary change due to the addition of classes.
 If everyone has passives and ults and whatnot, it would feel really bad if you got instantly killed without having even a chance to defend yourself using your abilities, so the higher TTK fixes this problem.